 The way to get up to Victoria Peak is by taking the Peak Tram.
 It's the fastest way by public transportation and offers great views along the way as well.

-Unfortunately, when we were there, the tram didn't run because of renovation works.
+Unfortunately, the tram didn't run when we were there because of renovation work.

-It's also possible to get partially up to the Peak by bus but it takes a long time so we decided to get an Uber from the hotel which dropped us off right at the Victoria Peak Pavillion, which is even higher than you can get with the tram.
+Getting partially up to the Peak by bus is also possible, but it takes a long time.
+We decided to get an Uber from the hotel, which dropped us off right at the Victoria Peak Pavillion, which is even higher than you can get with the tram.

 Skip the line to take the Peak Tram up